Showing posts with label extent. Show all posts

 The image below shows high Ocean Heat Content in the Gulf through September 7, 2025.

 The temperature of the ocean is very high in many areas, as illustrated by the image below.
-The image shows sea surface temperatures around North America as high as 33°C on September 1, 2025.
+The image below shows sea surface temperatures around North America as high as 33°C on September 1, 2025.

 In conclusion, a lot of ocean heat is still on its way toward the Arctic Ocean along the path of the Gulf Stream.